OpenPrinting/openprinting.github.io/_posts/2022-11-20-OpenPrinting News - November 2022.md

 And thanks to Heather Ellsworth, Mauro Gaspari, and Philipp Kewisch for their work lunch with me to learn about how to run an Indaba-like panel session.
 It helped me a lot for hosting my first two panel sessions.

-And thanks to everyone participating in any form on the Summit and making it an exceptional event!!
+Also thanks to everyone participating in any form on the Summit and making it an exceptional event!!

 ## OpenPrinting Micro-Conference on Linux Plumbers 2022 - The recordings